 First there is a daily cost called the standing charge.
-This is not affected by how much energy you use.
+This is not affected by how much energy you use, it is a fixed cost applied to your energy bill.
 Secondly, there is the cost of the unit rate per kWh which is applied to your usage.

 24 hour energy usage (kWh) x unit rate cost per kWh + daily standing charge

 - A fixed rate tariff – the unit rate is fixed for a period of time, usually one year.

 - A standard variable tariff (SVT) – these tariffs vary because they react to wholesale energy costs.
 This means your costs are likely to go up and down.

 How do you know if your energy rates are expensive?

 Generally the most expensive rates are on standard variable tariffs, however suppliers give these tariffs different names so they are not always easy to spot on your bill.